Most of the meetings come from the desire to have a decision made.

 Just the people who are interested coming.
 Set the timer.
 There is one I particularly like – a clock showing amount of money wasted so far by this meeting.

 These guys have the idea of every communication should be async and read when convenient, hence their emphasis on email.

 That gets you to really think of your proposal and really describe it and stuff, which is sometimes good.
 To stop and think, RFC-style.

 However, as mentioned above, imho most of the times it’s quicker to just write the software.

 Possibly, also, I just like ‘hey, got a second?’ approach better.

-Meetings by Adventurous Computing, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Meetings by Adventurous Computing is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.